Cashie11/HNG_backend_stage_0/README.md

 ## **Overview**
 The **HNG12 Public API** is a simple RESTful API that returns essential information, including:
-- The registered email address (used for HNG12 Slack workspace).
+- The registered email address.
 - The current date and time in **ISO 8601 format (UTC)**.
 - The **GitHub repository URL** of this project.